ItsNickBarry/buidler-web3-template/README.md

 By default, Buidler uses the BuidlerEVM.

-To use Ganache append commands with `--network ganache`, after having started `ganache-cli` in a separate process:
+To use Ganache, append commands with `--network localhost`, after having started `ganache-cli` in a separate process:

 ```bash
 yarn run ganache-cli